ceejbot/LOUDCRAB/README.md

 `PRUNE` is an administrative convenience for making LOUDBOT bulk-forget shouts.
 Put the items you'd like to purge as new-line delimited text in some file, then run `PRUNE /path/to/file`.
 I need something better here myself so I'll write it soon.
 I also need a good backup method better than redis dumps.

+## Running with Docker

+There's a Dockerfile that builds a reasonably tiny alpine run environment for a LOUDBOT.
+The tradeoff is that you'll need to run the [Rust embedded cross-compilation tools](https://github.com/rust-embedded/cross) yourself to get executables.
+This is mostly painless.
+The `build.sh` script shows you how to run it to build gnu-linux as well as alpine-linux targets.
+(I use this to make the releases.
+Yes, it should be a makefile.)

+The example Docker file takes the required config as build arguments; be careful with that slack api token.

 ## License

 MIT.